NeonMika/advent-of-code-2021/README.md

 # advent-of-code-2021
+## Overview
-My solutions to the AoC event 2021.
+My solutions to the AoC event 2021, written in Kotlin.

-# Contact:
+## Contact:
 markusw92@yahoo.de